Estreuselito/bikerus/README.md

 ## Imputing NAs

-> 🥋 This paragraph will show how NAs are imputed
+> 🥋 This paragraph will show how the NAs are imputed

 In order to impute your own missing values please execute the script named `1_pipeline_impute_NAs.py`.
 This will create a file in the folder `data` which is named `preprocessed`.
 In this folder you can find the final version of the Bike Rental data.